Ukraine peace talks stretch into second day at start of pivotal week for Europe

-BERLIN: Ukrainian President Volodymyr Zelenskyy will resume talks with United States President Donald Trump's envoys in Berlin on Monday (Dec 15), after the US side said a "lot of progress" had been made on ending Europe's deadliest conflict since World War II.
+BERLIN: Ukrainian President Volodymyr Zelenskyy resumed talks with United States President Donald Trump's envoys in Berlin on Monday, after the US side said a "lot of progress" had been made on ending Europe's deadliest conflict since World War II.

-Zelenskyy will again meet US envoy Steve Witkoff and Trump's son-in-law Jared Kushner after five hours of talks on Sunday, with other European leaders also holding meetings in the German capital throughout the day.
+Zelenskyy again met US envoy Steve Witkoff and Trump's son-in-law Jared Kushner after five hours of talks on Sunday, with other European leaders also holding meetings in the German capital throughout the day.

 Ukraine said on Sunday it was willing to drop its ambition to join the NATO alliance in exchange for Western security guarantees.
 But it was not immediately clear how far talks had progressed on that or other vital issues, such as the future of Ukrainian territory, and how much the talks in Berlin could persuade Russia to agree to a ceasefire.